-Mr Ng Wee Jin is the Chief Executive Officer of the Financial Industry Disputes Resolution Centre Ltd (FIDReC) and was formerly the General Manager of the Insurance Disputes Resolution Organisation (IDRO).
+Mr Ng Wee Jin is the Chief Executive Officer of FIDReC and was formerly the General Manager of the Insurance Disputes Resolution Organisation (IDRO).
 Prior to his appointment at IDRO, he practised as a litigation lawyer with the law firm Messrs Lee & Lee, specialising in commercial litigation and financial disputes including the Law of Insurance, the Law of Banking and Revenue Law.
 He was also involved in several cases of mergers and integration.
 His legal training and expertise is further enhanced by extensive experience in mediation, arbitration and other ADR (Alternative Dispute Resolution) processes.